Aditi-321123/invoice-payment-risk-regression/README.md

 data/test_data_shuffle.csv
 ```

-The second modelling approach reads prepared datasets from:
+The transformed-target approach reads prepared datasets from:

 ```text
 outputs/df_train_shuffle_data.csv
 outputs/df_test_shuffle_data.csv
 ```

-Do not upload these files if they are proprietary or confidential.
+Do not upload these files if they contain proprietary, confidential, or company-provided data.

-## Key finding

-The recorded LightGBM R² increased from approximately **0.506** on the original target to **0.546** after Yeo–Johnson transformation.
-A complete comparison should inverse-transform predictions and calculate errors on the original days-past-due scale.
+---

-## Future improvements
+## 🚀 Future Improvements

-- Inverse-transform predictions for business-readable metrics
+- Inverse-transform predictions for business-readable error metrics
 - Build a leakage-safe preprocessing pipeline
 - Add cross-validation
 - Perform systematic hyperparameter tuning
+- Compare additional regression algorithms
-- Add SHAP explainability
+- Add SHAP-based model explainability
-- Segment residual analysis
+- Perform residual analysis across customer and invoice segments
-- Streamlit deployment
+- Deploy the model using Streamlit

+---

+## 📝 Note

+This repository combines two regression approaches in one structured notebook to compare model performance before and after target transformation.
+The original modelling experiments are preserved to demonstrate the full analysis and decision-making process.